-''' class plume.fields.Slug(populate_from=None, args, kwargs)

-Represents a slug.
-Massages the input value to a lowercase string without spaces. '''
+Serializes the ObjectID to a string and deserializes to an ObjectID class feather.fields.Slug(populate_from=None, args, kwargs) Represents a slug.
+Massages the input value to a lowercase string without spaces.

 4.2 Resources and hooks

 Resource classes for creating a JSON restful API.